-On the part of King Aakasa Rajan, the entire city was decorated, every one of the folks were gifted and well fed to their fullest satisfaction.
-On the day of marriage the entire fleet of God and demi Gods from Devaloga assembled on earth to witness the grand celebration.
-The important dignitaries included Lord Brahma, Sage Narada, Sage Brigu, Goddess Saraswathi, Sage Sugar, Nandi Deva, Garuda and many others along with their sub Bhootha ganas and divine ganas.
+On the part of King Aakasa Rajan, the entire city was decorated, every one of the folks were given gifts and well fed to their fullest satisfaction.
+On the day of marriage, the entire fleet of God and demi Gods from Deva Loga assembled on earth to witness the grand celebration.
+The important dignitaries included Lord Brahma, Sage Narada, Sage Brigu, Goddess Saraswathi, Sage Suga, Nandi Deva, Garuda and many others along with their sub Bhootha ganas and divine ganas.

 Sage Vashishta was the chief Pundit who performed the marriage.
 The marriage badge or chain tied around neck made up of Pearl beads, Navaranga stones, Diamonds and Gold was given by Sage Vashishta to Lord Vishnu sitting in the form of Lord Srinivasa and he tied it around the neck of Padmavati.
 But the important dignitary who was missing in the function was Goddess Lakshmi who was not informed of the function.